BITIW/ChaCha-VR/README.md

 > This is an experimental research project to analyze how round counts and internal modifications affect security and performance.
 > **Not recommended for use in high-security environments without a full, independent audit.**

+### AI Assistance

+Some parts of this project (such as initial drafts, formatting, and testing ideas) were assisted by AI tools (like ChatGPT).
+However, all cryptographic logic, algorithmic design, and testing methodologies were developed(although, rather, written), reviewed, and finalized by the author as part of independent research.
 ---

 ## TODO (Ideas for Future)